ONLINE HELP

 Selecting the preset image

-• Validate the description window.
+• Confirm changes and close the description window.

 6. The WLanguage code of this option will open the "Product form" window and reset its controls.
 To enter this WLanguage code: